heyx3/MantleDiver.jl/design_docs/visuals.md

 Each mineral's color has a distinct hue, mildly-varying lightness, and similar saturation.
 Each mineral also has its own choice of foreground shape.

+### FX

+* We could create an interesting distortion effect by switching the char atlas lookup texture (which maps a Shape/Density pair to the UV rect for the corresponding char) to use linear instead of clamp sampling.
+This might be useful for damage or mysterious environmental objects.
+* Smoke would look very cool, we should think about how to implement it (many small billboards?
+Volumetric cube?)